Our shared, beloved community

 Alverno is dedicated to student success and to ensuring a positive experience for students and their families, from the beginning of the college search through graduation.

-In each of three special cultural ceremonies, held during December and May Commencement events, we celebrate our graduates and the support networks who have helped them earn their degrees.
-Learn more about Latinas con Fuerza, Bestowing of the Kente, and Asian American Rite of Passage in the shared video below.
+We celebrate our graduates and the support networks who have helped them earn their degrees during Bestowing of the Kente, Latinas con Fuerza, and Asian American Rite of Passage.

 A'Ajanae Bowie, a senior at the Barack Obama School of Career and Technical Education, is heading to Alverno College on a full-tuition scholarship as a Thea Bowman Scholar.
 Her story was featured on Milwaukee's TMJ4.